Dog Friendly Afternoon Tea at Coed-y-Mwstwr

 New Sights, New Sniffs, New Sounds

-This morning seemed like any other day, I woke up, licked my mum’s feet to ensure she gave me morning cuddles and set about my day.
-I had it all planned out, I was going to spend part of the morning patrolling the garden from pesky squirrels and unauthorised cats, nap after my breakfast and then await the arrival of my mum from work so we could go on an adventure.
+This morning seemed like any other day.
+I woke up, licked my mum’s feet for morning cuddles and set about my day.
+I had it all planned out, I was going to patrol the garden from pesky squirrels and unauthorised cats and nap.
 My mum had other ideas…

-She didn’t get dressed in the normal, funny, formal clothes she so often wears Monday through Friday, she sang along to her music and dressed me in a dickie bow.
-She told me she had a surprise for me and that today was no normal Tuesday, today was going to be a Tasty Tuesday!
+She didn’t get dressed in the normal, funny, formal clothes she so often wears Monday through Friday.
+She sang along to her music and dressed me in a dickie bow.
+Mum told me she had a surprise for me and that today was no normal Tuesday, it was Tasty Tuesday!
 My mind was racing, would I finally be allowed to eat the foxes poo I’d been eyeing up for so long in the park?
 Was she going to give in and allow me a square of her chocolate?
 So many options, but what was in store was so much better!

 She bundled me into our car and off we set, collecting my Nan and Riley the bichon on route.
-Riley was wearing one of my bandanas and my nan was in a dress, I guessed then and there that foxes’ poo and mud were out of the question.
+Riley was wearing one of my bandanas and my nan was in a dress, I guess foxes’ poo and mud were out of the question.

 I led the way through the gravel carpark and up the steps, I didn’t know where I was going but I knew I was excited to get there!
 Once inside my mum spoke to a lovely lady at reception who showed us to a white table that had a ‘Reserved’ sign on it, I felt like the princess pooch I always knew I was.